-device that any households own at least one of those devices now a days (Vincent, 2017).
-Also, reported by Google in 2017, Android user is more than 2 billion worldwide (Matney, 2017).

-For this research, data will be sampled among 10 young adults also 10 children and teenagers.
-This is because as mentioned above, these are the main target audience for this game as it is the most suitable and the most beneficial audience (ABC News, 2011) for this genre of game that this research develops.
-For the young adult, the age will be ranging around 18-21 years old as for the children and teenagers, the age will be around 10-17 years old.
-The reason for choosing this demographic is further supported in a Huffington news report titled, importance of doing puzzles with your kids (Sungar, 2014) (Fig. 9).
+In Fig. 9, for the time being, this project just entails to PC and android device to run.
+Though, other platform can be considered in the future.
+PC and Android were chosen as it's the most common device that any households own at least one of those devices nowadays (Vincent, 2017).
+Also reported by Google, in 2017 android user is more than 2 billion worldwide (Matney, 2017).
+For this research, data will be sampled among 10 young adults, also 10 children and teenagers.
+This is because as mentioned above, these are the main target audience for this game as it is the most suitable and the most beneficial audience (ABC NEWS, 2011) for this genre of game that this research develops.
+For the young adult, the age will be ranging around 18-21 years old, as for the children and teenagers, the age will be around 10-17 years old.
+The reason for choosing this demographic is further supported in a Huffington news report titled, importance of doing puzzles with your kids (Sungar, 2014).